-(a) A borrower notifies a lender or holder of its alleged failure to comply with an obligation by taking reasonable steps to notify the lender or holder of the alleged failure to comply.
-The notification must include a reasonable:

-- (1) identification of the borrower;

-- (2) identification of the loan; and

-- (3) description of the alleged failure to comply.

-(b) A borrower is not required to cite in the notification the section of the Constitution that the lender or holder allegedly violated.
+- (a) A borrower notifies a lender or holder of its alleged failure to comply with an obligation by taking reasonable steps to notify the lender or holder of the alleged failure to comply.
+The notification must include a reasonable: - (1) identification of the borrower; - (2) identification of the loan; and - (3) description of the alleged failure to comply. - (b) A borrower is not required to cite in the notification the section of the Constitution that the lender or holder allegedly violated.

 Our Comment: (1) This Interpretation does not require the notice to be in writing.
 The Commissions' preamble to this Interpretation (see, November 5, 2004 issue of the Texas Register) states that the notice can be oral because "the Constitution does not require that the notice be in writing."
 (2) This Interpretation does not expressly require the borrower to identify the loan as a home equity loan.
 In fact, the Commissions' preamble to this Interpretation states "[t]he interpretation requires the borrower to identify the loan and that information should allow the lender to determine whether the loan is a home equity loan."
 (3) See Curry v.
-Bank of America, supra in Section I.F., for a case on adequate description of "failure to comply."
+Bank of America in Section II.F.1. for a case on an inadequate "description of the alleged failure to comply."